orangejuice0302/-AIFFEL-Exploration/README.md

-# this is my git repository for AIFFEL exploration (mini ML projects)
+# This is my git repository for AIFFEL exploration
+# (mini ML projects)